tannerntannern/ts-mixer/README.md

 * Support for protected and private properties
 * **Support for classes with generics**[¹](#caveats)
 * Automatic inference of the mixed class type[¹](#caveats)
-* Proper handling of static properties
+* Proper handling of static properties [³](#caveats)

 #### Caveats
 1. Some mixin implementations require you to do something like `Mixin<A & B>(A, B)` in order for the types to work correctly.  ts-mixer is able to infer these types, so you can just do `Mixin(A, B)`, except when generics are involved.
 See [Dealing with Generics](#dealing-with-generics).
 2. Due to a bug in the TypeScript compiler, this package only appears to work on TypeScript 3.4.4 and beyond.
-With that said, it may still to simply use the package instead of compiling it yourself, which is where I ran into issues, but I did not test this extensively.
+With that said, it may still work to simply use the package instead of compiling it yourself, which is where I ran into issues, but I did not test this extensively.
+3. Due how ES6 handles static properties, you should not use `length` or `name` as names for your static properties.
+See [this commit](https://github.com/tannerntannern/ts-mixer/commit/4f80f788b45383a8560766d1672abd2877c70723) for the technical reason.

 ## Non-features
 * `instanceof` support;  Because this library is intended for use with TypeScript, running